 WHAT IS VENOUS THROMBOEMBOLISM (VTE)?

-The related blood clot problems—deep vein thrombosis (DVT) and pulmonary embolism (PE)—are known as ‘venous thromboembolism’ (VTE for short) [1] and VTE is a common cause of death in Australia [2].
+The related blood clot problems—deep vein thrombosis (DVT) and pulmonary embolism (PE)—are known as ‘venous thromboembolism’ (VTE for short) [1] and Venous thromboembolism (VTE) is one of the leading causes of preventable death in Australia, accounting for almost 10% of all hospital deaths [2].

 DVT refers to a blood clot that forms in one of the major deep veins of the lower legs or thighs, or sometimes in the pelvis [3].
 A clot blocks blood circulation through these veins, which carry blood from the lower body back to the heart.
 The blockage can be painful and cause swelling and redness in the affected leg [3].
 Blood clots can also form in veins close to the surface of the skin and cause thrombophlebitis [3].